I enjoy writing about how to act in a workplace and hope readers find my articles helpful and encouraging.

 The tips below are useful in any workplace environment.
 They work in retail, financial institutions, automotive garages, and more.
 The tips are also simple and common sense, but please don't underestimate the simplicity.
-If you are willing to put the tips to practice, you too can get through your work days unscathed.
+If you are willing to put the tips to practice, you too can get through your workdays unscathed.

 Please continue reading to find out how you can experience a peaceful work life.

-You go to work to complete duties that allow the company to run more efficient.
+You go to work to complete duties that allow the company to run more efficiently.
 The workplace isn't a playground or social club.
 It especially isn't a place to slack off.
 Approach your job with the intent to be productive.
 If you become serious about doing an excellent job, you will feel fulfilled.
 You will also catch the attention of those around you, especially the boss.

 You are not at work to make friends.
 You are there to do a job, and to do it well.
-So if someone isn't interested in small talk or bonding outside of work related topics, fine.
+So if someone isn't interested in small talk or bonding outside of work-related topics, fine.
 It's for the best.

 Now, sometimes friendships do blossom in the workplace.
 When that happens, let them develop organically.
 Do not force anything.
 Do not let the friendship distract you from being productive.
 Do not get caught in the middle of any workplace drama.
 Always place getting your work done above making friends.

 Perform all job tasks with care.
 Work like you would if your supervisor were standing right behind you.
 Don't cheat.
-Don't do anything that is dishonest.
+Don't do anything dishonest.
 Shady behavior will eventually come back to bite you.
 Keep your integrity.